span-11/freshwater_predn_oneapi/README.md

 ```
 5. Copy the data into the folder from this link (https://s3-ap-southeast-1.amazonaws.com/he-public-data/datasetab75fb3.zip).
 Unzip it.

-6. Open the ipynb file and
+6. Open the ipynb file 'Code_FreshwaterPrediction.ipynb' and

 change the path in the ipynb file from